siteorigin/siteorigin-panels/readme.txt

 == Changelog ==

+= 2.16.1 - 26 January 2022 =
+* Sidebar Emulator: Accounted for a potential notice when setting widget ID.
+* Updated the `Tested up to tag` to `5.9`.

 = 2.16.0 - 04 January 2022 =
 * Added a new global `Mobile Widget Bottom Margin` setting.
 * Added a new global `Mobile Cell Bottom Margin` setting.